In this post, Cloud Consultant, John Clarke, suggests 8 best practices that will help you transform into a more agile, adaptable organisation.

 1. Enterprise-wide commitment

 A successful implementation requires an enterprise-wide commitment from leadership and business functions.
 This transformation is not just about technology and its impact will be felt beyond your IT organization.
-First and foremost, a top-down statement of intent must kick off the journey and assert that the benefits of agile transformation will only be seen if the entire business is pulling together in the same direction and to a common purpose.
+This means it is key to have an IT migration plan, but first and foremost, a top-down statement of intent must kick off the journey and assert that the benefits of agile transformation will only be seen if the entire business is pulling together in the same direction and to a common purpose.

 2. Customised, measured and incremental implementation

 Implementations of Agile and its frameworks should be customised, measured and incremental

 Experiment and find which methods work for your teams.
 Be honest and learn from your failures, double down on your successes and don’t change too much at once.
 Try to avoid falling into the trap of ‘wagile’ – trying to implement both waterfall and agile practices at the same time.

 What works in other organizations might not work for you.
 Have a clear idea of what you would like to achieve with this transformation and find the best route to get your organization there.

 Find out more about the pitfalls of a ‘wagile’ approach by listening to our CxO roundtable podcast on adaptable organizations.

 Successful scaling is dependent on reducing the dependencies between teams.
 In the technical backlog, domain knowledge, and software itself (support efficient releases).